csc-training/summerschool/background_knowledge.md

 ## Fortran

 Here is an example Fortran code `test.f90` containing elements that are expected to be familiar.

+If you want to refresh your Fortran knowledge, please check, for example, [this Fortran tutorial](https://fortran-lang.org/en/learn/quickstart/).

 ```f90
 !
 Module definition